Aubay-Data-AI/calista/docs/getting_started.rst

     valid_row_count_pct : 50.0
     timestamp : 2024-05-06 16:19:13.221048

-* After checking a rule on a aggregated data, you may need to get get the granular data for some further analysis:
+* After checking a rule on an aggregated data, you may need to get the granular data for some further analysis:

 .. code-block:: python